Master of Finance

 Academic Records (Transcripts)

-Please scan and upload all copies of your academic records from all schools whose courses counted toward a degree.
+The Admissions Committee would like to see all of your transcripts, please include electronic copies of all of your academic records whose courses counted toward a degree.
 Do not mail in your official academic records or transcripts.

 If your transcripts are not in English, you are required to translate them.
 There are several companies, such as WES, that offer translation services.
 We ask that you scan both the original and translated copies and submit them with your application.

 Applicants admitted to the program will be required to provide an official signed and sealed transcript from each school attended.
-All admitted students will receive further mailing instructions after the decision deadline on where to send the materials.
+All admitted students will receive further mailing instructions after the acceptance notification, regarding where to send the materials.
 Any discrepancies between the scanned transcripts and official transcripts may result in a candidate’s rejection or a withdrawal of our offer of admission.

 GMAT or GRE